 2) what about a real sketch dive bar, huh?

 OK, you obviously have hidden depths I was unaware of, Internet Stranger!
-Yes, a dive bar is definitely included on this tour.
+Yes, a dive bar is definitely included on this pub crawl.
 If you want to order food on your own, please don’t do it here.
-Klaudia took me to a dive bar that was literally kind of underground and smelled like a giant ashtray.
+We’re heading to a dive bar that was literally kind of underground and smelled like a giant ashtray.
 We were the only women inside, but we didn’t get hassled at all.
 Or maybe guys were whispering about us in Slovak.
 I certainly wouldn’t know!

 3) what was the coolest looking bar?

-That had to be the third bar we visited, which was an actual boat on the Danube River.
+That had to be the third bar we will visit, an actual boat on the Danube River.
 It is called Lod Cafe, which just means Boat Cafe in Slovak.
 I feel like we could get a little more creative than that, Slovakia!

 I inexplicably forgot to take a picture of the boat cafe from the outside, but I did not forget to take lots of photos of what the Danube looks like at sunset.
 You’ll definitely want to hang in this bar until the sun starts to dip, so you can photograph the memories.
-I’m sure Klaudia will hold your seat for you.
 I feel this view alone should be enough to convince you to spend 24 hours in Bratislava.
 And if the view alone isn’t enough, how about this view + 4 beers?
 Yeah, that’s the ticket!

 That’s a Perfect 24 Hours in Bratislava!